Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-We've recently released our Test Bench 1.6 update for Headphones!
-Read the Latency R&D Article to learn more.
+We've recently released our Test Bench 1.8 update for Headphones!
+Read the R&D Article to learn more.

 Best Over-Ear Headphones For Working Out

 While most people prefer earbuds for sports, many find over-ear headphones more comfortable for light and moderate exercise.
 Finding the best over-ear headphones for the gym can be hard, though.
-Most over-ear headphones aren't designed to fit securely enough to stay in place while training and make you sweat more than usual.
+Most over-ear headphones aren't designed to fit securely enough to stay in place while training, and they make you sweat more than usual.
 Regularly working out with them could also result in issues not covered by the manufacturer's warranty, so take extra care if you use them while working out or running.
 Keep an eye on their performance, and give them lots of time to air out between training sessions.
 That said, there are still a few Bluetooth options that could be decent for working out or running.

-We've tested over 370 over-ear headphones, and below are our recommendations for the best over-ear headphones for running and working out.
+We've tested over 385 over-ear headphones, and below are our recommendations for the best over-ear headphones for running and working out.
 If you want more fitness audio options, check out our recommendations for the best wireless earbuds for running and working out or the best headphones for running.

 1. Best Over-Ear Headphones For Working Out